LoicCaudron/DNS-XFiles/README.md

 }
 ```

-- minTimeSleep: minimum delay between each DNS query
+- minTimeSleep: minimum delay between each DNS query (in seconds)
-- maxTimeSleep: maximum delay between each DNS query
+- maxTimeSleep: maximum delay between each DNS query (in seconds)
-- minSizeRequest: minimum size of the DNS queries
+- minSizeRequest: minimum size of the DNS queries (in bytes)
-- maxSizeRequest: maximum size of the DNS queries
+- maxSizeRequest: maximum size of the DNS queries (in bytes)